Making a success of Britain’s Digital Railway Programme

 IRSE White Paper Discussion Meeting

 In January 2018 the IRSE held an evening event at which the conclusions and recommendations in the paper were debated.
-A digest of the proceedings is being produced, and it will be reported in IRSE NEWS.
+A digest of the proceedings was produced:

 More about the White Paper